bieganski/asstrace/README.md

 * legacy executable which source code is not available no longer works on modern workstations, as it assumes presence of some special files (sockets, device character special etc.).
 We can intercept all system calls touching that particular device and provide our own implementation that emulate the device (all the emulation is in user mode).

 * legacy black-box executable does not work because inside a binary there are IP address and port hardcoded, that are no longer accessible as the service moved to a different server.
-We can intercept network system calls that try to access non-existing address, and change it so that the new address is used.
+We can intercept network system calls that try to access non-existing address, and change it so that the new address is used.[[sample run]](#network_forwarding-example) [[source code]](./examples/network_forwarding.cc)

 * black-box executable does some computation, and as a result it creates a single output file.
 During computation it creates lots of meaningful temporary files, but unfortunately it deletes them all before output is produced.
 Using `asstrace` we can intercept all `unlink` system calls and cause them to do nothing.
 This way no temporary files get removed! [[sample run]](#unlink-example) [[source code]](./examples/unlink.cc)